baalimago/ffmpeg-size-converter/README.md

 * -p: Precision, how close to target filesize it needs to be.
 Default is 50kB
 * -min_br: Minimum bitrate allowed.
 Default is 300 kB

-it has tons of bugs and isn't really working that well, it gets the job done though
+it has tons of bugs and isn't really working that well, it gets the job done though... sometimes